not-na/cardgame/docs/protospec/packets/party/packet_party_invite_accept.rst

 Purpose
 -------

-Upon being invited to a :term:`lobby`\ , this packet is used to inform the server on whether the client has accepted or denied the invitation.
+Upon being invited to a :term:`party`\ , this packet is used to inform the server on whether the client has accepted or denied the invitation.

-If it accepts the invitation, the client will receive a :cg:packet:`cg:lobby.join` packet.
+If it accepts the invitation, the client will receive a :cg:packet:`cg:party.join` packet.
 Furthermore, the inviter will be informed via a :cg:packet:`cg:status.message` packet, if the invited client accepted the invitation.